rdunlop/dotfiles/README.md

 ## Reminders

-* Install the ssh keys for my various needs
+* Install the ssh keys for my various needs from keybase
 * Install the VPN for Table XI

 # Installation